-Equity investment income results from the Company using the equity method of accounting to account for its investment in the Pason-Rawabi joint venture, and previously its investment in IWS prior to its consolidation as a wholly-owned subsidiary in the first quarter of 2024.
+Equity investment income results from the Company using the equity method of accounting to account for its investment in the Pason-Rawabi joint venture.

-Other expenses include transaction costs incurred on the common share acquisition of IWS, legal expenses incurred in connection with the Company's ongoing intellectual property litigation, as well as non-recurring severance costs incurred in the third quarter of 2024.
+Other expenses include legal expenses incurred in connection with the Company's ongoing intellectual property litigation, as well as non-recurring severance related costs incurred in the respective periods.